-Hi all, I am now going to start updating this page as of Christmas 2015.
-Not much winter at the moment but patience is what all savvy winter climbers have as you are aware.
+Hi all, I am going to start updating this page from 4th December 2017.
+No winter hits as yet this year, but patience is what all savvy winter climbers have, as you are aware.

 Being in a unique position of living in view of the North face and also working day in and out on the Ben I will update this page with pictures and what the local weather has been doing.
 This is separate from my usual blog and will focus solely on Ben nevis.

 I will of course post up pictures of the crags and ice conditions when I am on Ben nevis for the day.